NIRSpec MPT - Planner

 Fixed Dithers

-In addition to nodding, which moves the telescope very slightly to observe sources in different shutters within their respective slits, users have the ability to add larger dithers
+In addition to nodding, which moves the telescope very slightly to observe sources in different shutters within their respective slits, users have the ability to add larger dithers to their MPT plans and MOS observations.
+The Fixed Dithers option is provided only when the Grid Search pointing mode is selected.

 Fixed, or primary, dithers will require a reconfiguration of the MSA in order to re-observe the same targets at a different location in the MSA field of view.
 Fixed Dithers are specified in units of integer shutters in the dispersion and/or cross-dispersion direction, and represent average offsets from the initial pointing to apply to a new pointing.
 The offsets are "average" in the sense that each MSA source may move by a slightly different amount between pointings due to optical distortions.
 The dither algorithm accounts for relative distortions between pointings, so dithers of any size can be specified.
 There is no limit to the size of the dither that may be specified, but larger dithers will naturally result in loss of targets due to diminished areal overlap of sources in the quadrants.
 To create a Fixed Dither pattern, simply click the Add button and define the offsets.
 Offsets are in units of micro-shutters.
 A positive offset in dispersion moves the MSA to the right (sources to the left) in the MSA Shutter View.
 A positive offset in the cross-dispersion direction moves the MSA upward (sources downward) in the MSA Shutter View.
-Figure 5 shows an example with 2 fixed dithers (3 dither points).

 Adding more sources into the Primary Candidate List (perhaps with lower weights), or simply including a Filler Candidate List, may also help to fill the MSA configurations.
-These options are available even without dithering, and can be used in addition to Partially Completed Sources when dithering is used.
+These options are available even without dithering, and can be used in addition to partially completed sources when dithering is used.
 Finally, the MSA Configuration Editor can be used after the fact to add slitlets to the MSA configuration(s) designed with MPT to observe additional sources.

 MPT section 5: Exposure setup